 The range is notorious for its bad weather, although its rugged, wild beauty more than makes up for it.
-See our guides page to compare it to other ranges in the world.

 From 2000, thanks to their unique landscape, vegetation and wildlife, the mountains have been listed as an official World Heritage Area by UNESCO.

 The mountains have historically been named the Carmarthen hills and the Lansdowne hills by Westerners until the more poetic current name eventually stuck.

 The area offers tourists with a multitude of daytime, and multi-day adventures, including hiking, interacting with wildlife, rock-climbing and exploring caves.

 See best hikes in Australia, featuring a hike from this region.

 Notable Blue Mountains And Peaks